 Activities: Preparation of fact sheets on the practical application of the Convention and the Protocol, to be presented during the meetings of the Working Group and posted on the website.

-Entity(ies) responsible: All Parties, with support from the secretariat[: including the following volunteering Parties:...]
+Entity(ies) responsible: All Parties, with support from the secretariat.

 Resource requirements: In-kind.